peakmoney/extract-from-yaml/README.md

 `yaml-patch`: We use yaml-patch to easily modify our YAML manifests.
 However, it doesn't provide functionality to simply read existing YAML files using the power of its pathfinder engine and RFC6902 paths.

 `extract-from-yaml` (better name pending) uses the Pathfinder engine from `yaml-patch` to extract values from any location in a YAML file - even in arrays.
-When working with arrays, you can use a query interface to select a specific instance of structured data instead of relying on a hardcoded array index like other tools.
+When working with arrays, you can use a query interface to select a specific instance of structured data instead of relying on a hard-coded array index like other tools.

 ## Is it any good?

 No. It works when it works.
-If there is an error (like if something doens't exist), it's not good right now.
+If there is an error (like if something doesn't exist), it's not good right now.
 I'm working on it.

 # License